Skip to content

 Capacity, bedrooms, and accommodation overflow

-Across the 10 properties, seated capacity spans 60 to 300 guests, with most estates comfortable in the 100 to 200 sweet spot.
-On-site bedrooms range from 8 to 50, with the wedding party typically having full property occupancy across the weekend.
-Larger guest lists work via partner accommodation in nearby villages, which the venue planning team or a regional planner coordinates.
+On the estates in this collection, seated capacity runs from intimate gatherings to several hundred guests, with most comfortable in a 100-to-200 sweet spot.
+On-site bedrooms vary widely, and the wedding party typically has full run of the property across the weekend.
+Larger guest lists work through partner accommodation in nearby villages, coordinated by the venue's planning team or a regional planner.

-Confirm two numbers in writing before deposit: the maximum seated dinner capacity (with dancing space included) and the wet-weather seated capacity (the indoor backup with no outdoor floor).
-The wet-weather number is operationally binding; the outdoor maximum is marketing.
-If wet-weather is 120 and your guest list is 150, you do not have the venue you think you have.
-Also confirm whether the bedroom rate is included in the weekend hire price or charged separately, and whether all bedrooms must be occupied (some properties insist on full bedroom take-up to justify the weekend block; others price flexibly).
+Confirm two numbers in writing before you pay a deposit: the maximum seated dinner capacity, with dancing space included, and the wet-weather seated capacity, the indoor backup with no outdoor floor.
+The indoor figure is the one that counts; the outdoor maximum is a fair-weather promise.
+If the indoor backup seats 120 and your guest list is 150, the estate may not do what you need it to.
+Ask, too, whether bedroom rates are included in the weekend hire or charged separately, and whether all bedrooms must be occupied.

-French châteaux structure catering in three patterns.
-Hotel-tier estates run in-house catering with their own kitchen brigades; couples cannot bring an outside chef.
-Mid-band estates run preferred-vendor lists, where 3 to 6 caterers have worked the property repeatedly and the planning team brokers the final pairing based on cuisine preferences and budget.
-Open-vendor estates allow any licensed caterer; couples engage their own from regional cities (Bordeaux, Marseille, Aix-en-Provence, Nantes).
+French châteaux structure catering in three ways.
+In-house estates run their own kitchen brigades, and couples cannot bring an outside chef.
+Preferred-vendor estates keep a shortlist of caterers who know the property well, and the planning team brokers the final pairing to your cuisine and budget.
+Open-vendor estates let you engage any licensed caterer, often from the nearest regional city such as Bordeaux, Marseille, or Nantes.

 Travel logistics and guest arrival

-The arrival logistics scale to the guest list shape.
-A multi-source international guest list (UK couple plus US east-coast plus Australian family plus continental European friends) routes most efficiently via Charles de Gaulle and a single TGV connection.
-A primarily UK guest list can route via regional French airports on direct UK budget-airline flights at meaningful cost savings versus Charles de Gaulle.
-A primarily continental-European guest list opens up regional rail and short-flight options that bypass Paris entirely.
+The arrival plan follows the shape of the guest list.
+A guest list drawn from several countries routes most simply through Charles de Gaulle and a single TGV connection.
+A mostly British guest list can save on direct budget-airline flights into regional airports.
+A mostly continental-European guest list opens up regional rail and short-hop flights that skip Paris altogether.

 Booking windows and seasonal cadence

-Regional seasonal cadence varies.
-Provence dries out from May through October but carries mistral wind risk through July and August.
-Bordeaux picks up through harvest in September and runs warm into early October.
-Loire peaks in late spring and early autumn.
-The Occitanie southwest stays reliable from late April to early November.
-Always confirm the wet-weather seated capacity (the indoor backup, not the outdoor maximum) before signing.
-Reliable outdoor weather across France's wedding-season window has shifted in recent summers, with hotter July and August temperatures pushing some couples earlier to May or later to September.
+Regional weather shapes the calendar.
+Provence dries out from May through October but carries mistral wind risk in high summer.
+Bordeaux runs warm into early October around the harvest.
+The Loire peaks in late spring and early autumn.
+The Occitanie south-west stays reliable from late April into early November.
+Hotter recent summers have nudged some couples earlier into May or later into September.

 Wet-weather backup and outdoor ceremony contingency

-The single most-asked planning question on a French château wedding is the Plan B. Outdoor ceremony scheduling depends on light, wind, and temperature, and across France's wedding-season window only the high-summer Mediterranean coast carries a near-zero rain-or-extreme-weather risk on any given Saturday.
-Every outdoor ceremony booking on this page should be backed by a confirmed indoor or covered alternative that the couple has walked through in person at the same time of day they intend to marry.
+The single most-asked question on a French château wedding is the Plan B. Across France's wedding season, only the high-summer Mediterranean coast comes close to a near-zero weather risk on any given Saturday.
+Every outdoor ceremony should be backed by a confirmed indoor or covered alternative you have walked through in person, at the same time of day you plan to marry.

 Expert advice